open-wc/open-wc/docs/guides/tools/ide.md

 ## Sublime Text 3

 [Sublime Text 3](https://www.sublimetext.com/3) is officially called a text editor however Sublime Text features plugins which give it a lot of the possibilities like an IDE.
-It is available for Windows, Linux and OSX and can be evaluated for free.
+It is available for Windows, Linux, and OSX and can be evaluated for free.

 ### Plugins